blindlf/SudokuExplainer/README.md

 ##Candidate Masks
 Highlight all possible cells that can fill the same digit.
-Turn it on from the options menu.
+Turn it on from the options menu, and clicks on the cell.